-- RV Sites: If you are looking for a spot to perch a camper, look no further than KOA.
+- RV Sites: Keep cool in an RV this summer.
+If you are looking for a spot to perch a camper, look no further than KOA.
 The campgrounds offer everything from basic amenities to sites with fully equipped patios.
 Check ahead of time to inquire about pull-thru sites, back-ins, full sewer hook-ups and 30- or 50-amp power.

-- Deluxe Cabins: If staying cool in the summer heat is on your priority list, look no further than KOA’s Deluxe Cabins.
+- Deluxe Cabins: If staying cool in the summer heat is on your priority list, look no further than the Deluxe Cabins at KOA.
 Deluxe Cabins include a private bathroom, and many also offer other great features like kitchenettes, linens and more.

 - Camping Cabins: These units provide comfortable lodging for those looking for a unique camping experience.
 KOA Camping Cabins give families and friends an occasion to bond over the outdoors while still enjoying an indoor space at night.

-- Glamping Tents & Other Lodging Options: Explore glamping opportunities with quirky new options, including camping in an authentic teepee, a yurt, a train caboose, a classic Airstream camper, a treehouse or a wall tent.
-While these options don’t exist at every KOA site, you may be surprised what’s available — check specific campgrounds to see what options they offer!
+- Glamping Tents and Other Options: Explore glamping opportunities with quirky new options, including camping in an authentic teepee, a yurt, a train caboose, a classic Airstream camper, a treehouse or a wall tent.
+While these options do not exist at every KOA site, you may be surprised what’s available — check specific campgrounds to see what options they offer!

 - Activities: Some KOA campgrounds offer bike rentals, putt-putt courses, movie nights, beaches, fishing and more.
 Of course, for summer camping, our water activities are the perfect way to beat the heat and have fun doing it.

 Stay Cool at KOA